markhughes/FactionsFramework/CONTRIBUTING.md

 Please also squash your commits and keep each feature as a separate commit.
 This way we can prevent having lines of unnecessary commits.

+It is suggested that you [sign your commits](https://help.github.com/articles/signing-commits-using-gpg/) when possible.